Officials: Saudis tell US that Iran may attack the kingdom

 “We are concerned about the threat picture, and we remain in constant contact through military and intelligence channels with the Saudis,” the National Security Council said in a statement.
 “We will not hesitate to act in the defense of our interests and partners in the region.”

-Saudi Arabia did not immediately respond to requests for comment.
-Nor did Iran’s mission to the United Nations.
+Saudi Arabia did not respond to requests for comment.
+Iran’s mission to the United Nations told The Associated Press on Wednesday the U.S. claims are “baseless.”

+“Western and Zionist regimes spread biased news aimed at creating a negative mood towards the Islamic Republic of Iran and destroying the current positive trends with regional countries,” the mission said in a statement.

 One of the officials who confirmed the intelligence sharing described it as a credible threat of an attack “soon or within 48 hours.”
 No U.S. embassy or consulate in the region has issued alerts or guidance to Americans in Saudi Arabia or elsewhere in the Middle East based on the intelligence.
 The officials were not authorized to comment publicly and spoke on condition of anonymity.